sagar7993/gatsby-wordpress-typescript-scss-blog/README.md

 - ###### Facebook
     - Display the Facebook loke button, and the Facebook timeline anywhere on your website.

-Note: Please check this plugin's documentation [here](https://www.gatsbyjs.org/packages/gatsby-plugin-pinterest-twitter-facebook/) to understand all the plugin customization options.
+Note: Please check out this plugin's documentation [here](https://www.gatsbyjs.org/packages/gatsby-plugin-pinterest-twitter-facebook/) to understand all the plugin customization options.

 ## Instagram

 This Gatsby starter template uses the [gatsby-source-instagram](https://www.gatsbyjs.org/packages/gatsby-source-instagram/) plugin to display upto 12 most recent posts of any Instagram account.

-Note: Please check this plugin's documentation [here](https://www.gatsbyjs.org/packages/gatsby-source-instagram/) to understand all the plugin customization options.
+Note: Please check out this plugin's documentation [here](https://www.gatsbyjs.org/packages/gatsby-source-instagram/) to understand all the plugin customization options.

 ## Developing